gregtomasch/USFSMAX_MMC_Module/README.md

 ```

 ### USFSMAX Firmware ID Byte
 Almost all users have requested some means of tracking the firmware revision active in their USFSMAX.
-Of course this is more than reasonable.
+Of course, this is more than reasonable.
 Read-only register 0x7F has been added to the I2C register map.
 Reading this register will return a firmware identification byte.
 We are introducing the USFSMAX MMC module with firmware ID 0x03h.
-All of the sketches in this repository demonstrate reading of the firmware ID byte and print it to the serial monitor at startup.
+All the sketches in this repository demonstrate reading of the firmware ID byte and print it to the serial monitor at startup.

 ## Example Host MCU Sketches
 This repository contains example host MCU Arduino sketches to demonstrate basic use of the USFSMAX MMC module.